vi/tokio-listener/README.md

 * `argh_hyper` - demonstrages how to use non-clap CLI parser.
 Also uses `hyper` directly instead of Axum.
 * `serde_echo` - demonstrates that listening configuration can also be specified using e.g. toml file.
 Is not a web service, but an echo server.

+See [crate docs](https://docs.rs/tokio-listener) for API reference and some other examples.

 # Limitations

 * There is no support of SEQPACKET or DGRAM sockets.
 * It may be slower that just using TcpListener directly, as each send or recv needs to go though a wrapper.
 * Internally it supports setting keepalive timers for TCP sockets, but this is not exposed to CLI or Serde.
+* Specifying non-UTF8-compatible paths for UNIX sockets is not supported.

 # Example session